usmanr149/urmlblog/_posts/2020-5-1-Salincy-Maps.md

 ![_config.yml]({{ site.baseurl }}/images/saliencyMap/output_3_0.png)

+The image we have loaded needs to be preprocessed before we can submit it to the model and get the class scores.
+The last layer of the VGG16 model gives a score for each class.
 Run the model to get the predictions.
-The last layer of the VGG16 model gives a class score for each class.
-The image we have loaded needs to be preprocessed before we can submit it to the model and get the class scores.

 ```python
 #preprocess image to get it into the right format for the model